 These pests not only degrade hay quality but can also introduce harmful bacteria or parasites that jeopardize horse health.
 To mitigate these risks, horse owners can implement several strategies, including: [16]

 - Set traps: Trapping is the most effective method for controlling rodent populations.
 Snap traps, live traps, and electronic traps can capture or repel rodents.
-Traps should be placed around the perimeter of the hay storage area or near points where pests are likely to enter
+Traps should be placed around the perimeter of the hay storage area or near points where pests are likely to enter.
+Traps should be easy to access so trapped pests can be quickly removed from storage area.

 - Maintain cleanliness:Â Rodents are attracted to clutter and debris, and many insect populations arise on decaying organic matter like spoiled hay.
-Rotating bales, keeping the storage area clean and tidy, and disposing of any spoilage promptly can all minimize pest infestation
+Keeping the storage area clean and tidy, ensuring grain and other feed are kept in rodent-proof containers, and disposing of any spoilage promptly can all minimize pest infestation.

 In addition, many farms keep barn cats, which can be an effective deterrent against rodents and other small mammals.